First-order tree-to-tree functions: Normalisation of -terms is a first-order transduction

 \begin{proposition} Let $t$ be a linear thin \lambdaterm and let $u$ be its normal form.
 The order in which the inner nodes (ie. non ports) of $u$ appear top-down is the pre-order of $t$. \end{proposition}

-\begin{proof} To establish this proposition, we need the following lemma. \begin{lemma} Let $t$ be a linear thin $\lambda$-term and let $r$ be one of its redexes.
-Consider $m$ to be the binder node of $r$ and $n$ to be its variable node.
+\begin{proof} To establish this proposition, we need the following lemma. \begin{lemma} Let $t$ be a linear thin $\lambda$-term which binds only the variable $x$ and let $r$ be one of its redexes.
+Consider $m$ to be the binder node of $r$ and $n$ to be the node of the variable it binds.

-The node $n$ is the greatest (that is the left-most) node in the sub-term $t|_m$ w.r.t. the pre-order. \end{lemma}
+The node $n$ is the greatest (that is the right-most) node in the sub-term $t|_m$ w.r.t. the pre-order. \end{lemma}

-\begin{proof} We proceed by induction on the length of the path between $m$ and $n$.
-When it is $0$ the result is clear.
-Suppose by contradiction that it is strictly greater than $0$ and that there is a node $o$ which is strictly greater than $n$.
-We take $o$ to be the smallest node which is greater than $n$.
+\begin{proof} Suppose by contradiction that there is a node $o$ which is strictly greater than $n$ in the subterm $t|_m$.
 Since $t$ is thin, the least common ancestor $l$ between $n$ and $o$ is an application node of a redex.
-Since $n$ is smaller than $o$, $n$ is the left descendant of $l$, in other words it is the descendant of the left child $p$ of $l$, which is a binder.
+By hypothesis on the term $t$, the binder of this redex is $\lambda x$.
+Since $n$ is smaller than $o$, $n$ is the left descendant of $l$, in other words it is the descendant of the left child $p$ of $l$, which is a binder $\lambda x$.
 The node $m, n, o$ and $p$ are illustrated below:

-By induction hypothesis, the variable bound by $p$ is strictly greater than $n$.
-Is is also strictly smaller than $o$, which gives a contradiction and concludes the proof. \end{proof}
+The variable of the node $n$ is under the scope of the binder of the node $p$, which contradicts the fact that it is bound by the binder of the node $m$, which concludes the proof. \end{proof}